Green Key Program

 Enjoy being pampered?

 Love your body, love the Earth.
 Our Ancient Cedars Spa employs high-quality, contemporary spa products that embody the ultimate relationship of luxury and ecological responsibility: elegant Comfort Zone, developed in Parma, Italy, is certified through the Aromasol Lifegate Zero Impact Project.
-Nutrient-rich seaweed, sustainably hand-harvested off the coast of our own Vancouver Island, is transformed into certified organic SeaFlora Skincare, and our plant-based AVEDA hair-care products are from a company that pioneered environmentalism for the aestheics industry.
+Nutrient-rich seaweed, sustainably hand-harvested off the coast of our own Vancouver Island, is transformed into certified organic SeaFlora Skincare, and our plant-based Intelligent Nutrients, an organic, non-toxic, plant based hair-care line created by Horst Rechelbacher, a pioneer in the natural cosmetic movement.

 Are you an avid composter or a curious novice?